openaps/docs/docs/Using-openaps-Tools/using.md

 Again, `pump` was used for `<my_pump_name>` and `cgms` was used for `<my_dexcom_name>`.
 Your pump model should also match your pump.

-It is important to note that your pump's serial number also serves as its security key, so be careful with the openaps.ini file.
+Remember that, because your pump's serial number also serves as its security key, you must be careful with the `openaps.ini` file.
 If you need to share it for some reason, be sure and remove your serial number first.

 If you made a mistake while adding your devices or simply don't like the name you used, you can go back and remove the devices as well.
 For example, to remove the pump: